-NRCM Sustainable Maine Project Director Sarah Lakeman will be the featured speaker following a screening of the film, “A Plastic Ocean,” on Saturday, June 23 on Campobello Island, New Brunswick, Canada.
+NRCM Sustainable Maine Project Director Sarah Lakeman was the featured speaker following a screening of the film, “A Plastic Ocean,” on Saturday, June 23 on Campobello Island, New Brunswick, Canada.

 Screening of “A Plastic Ocean”

 Saturday, June 23 from 7:00-8:30 p.m.
 (Atlantic Standard Time)